There are several lessons that I have learnt from my observations

 overwhelming, remember your real identity that is always

-present as your safe place and true home
+present as your safe place and true home and that is always

 beyond trauma and illness.
 It is even beyond birth and death.